Silviumuraru90/RybkaCore/README.md

 ## &emsp;&emsp; **Prerequisites**
 <br>
-As `rybka` is not a standalone executable software yet, for any of the aforementioned OS listed, it manages to achieve cross-OS status directly via `python`.
+As `rybka` is not a standalone executable software yet, for any of the aforementioned OS listed, it manages to achieve cross-OS status directly via `python3`.
 Currently compatible python versions: <br><br>
 &emsp;&emsp;✅ Python 3.6 <br>
 &emsp;&emsp;✅ Python 3.7 <br>
 &emsp;&emsp;✅ Python 3.8 <br>